Membership Categories and Criteria for Memberships

 purpose of meeting the requirements of the UKCP 5-yearly re-accreditation.

 This membership category is open to any member of a university with an interest in psychotherapy or counselling, to any psychotherapist or counsellor with a commitment to the academic development of the subject.
 To a retired UPCA member who is no longer in clinical practice.

-When you complete your application form or renewal of membership form you will be given the option to pay your fees directly by BACs transfer.
-In very exceptional circumstances we will accept payment by cheque, please contact us at: firstname.lastname@example.org for more information on how to pay by cheque.
+When you complete your application for membership of UPCA you will be given details of how to pay your fees directly by BACs transfer.
+In very exceptional circumstances we will accept payment by cheque, please contact us at firstname.lastname@example.org for more information on how to pay by cheque.

-The fundamental intention of underpinning all CPD activity is protection of the public through maintenance and improvement of professional standards.
-Accreditation of university and university-linked courses includes the provision of continuing professional development for graduates.
-UPCA registered practitioners are required to keep a portfolio of their CPD activities (with certificates of attendance where possible) demonstrating that clinical professional development has been maintained and that clinical practice is up-to-date.
-As part of the annual membership renewal process a CPD declaration needs to be completed in detail.
+UPCA Clinical members are therefore required to keep a portfolio of their CPD activities (with certificates of attendance where possible) demonstrating that clinical professional development has been maintained and that clinical practice is up-to-date.

-As of 1st September 2014, the UKCP Universities Training College (UTC) requires its members (UPCA is a member of UTC) to undertake 50 hours of CPD* activities per year, this is in line with current UKCP requirements of a minimum 250 hours over 5 years, to meet the requirements of the CPD Audit
+All UPCA clinical members are required to undertake a minimum of 50 hours of CPD activity per year, this is in line with current UKCP requirements of a minimum 250 hours over 5 years, to meet the requirements of the CPD Audit

-Please keep a record of the following in your portfolio to assist you with the completion of your annual renewal and CPD declaration and if you are selected for CPD Audit and 5-yearly re-accreditation.
+Please keep a record of the following in your portfolio to assist you with the completion of your annual renewal and CPD declaration and for when you are selected for CPD Audit and 5-yearly re-accreditation.

 - Client Contact Hours each week (normally a recommended minimum of 4 client contact hours per week for the first five years of practice)